Five Points Station Rehabilitation

 At the heart of downtown Atlanta, Five Points is MARTA’s busiest station and the central transfer point between all rail lines.
 This rehabilitation project includes a full renovation of both the East-West and North-South platform levels below the concourse level.

 Construction began in 2022 and will continue through 2026.
-Service will continue throughout project, although customers may see some areas and access points closed periodically.
+Service will continue throughout the project, although customers may see some areas and access points closed periodically.
 These impacts will be communicated to our customers through announcements, signage, and social media.

 For information on the Five Points Transformation project to reconstruct the concourse and plaza levels, including a new canopy, new station amenities, and public spaces,